varnish/Varnish-Book/varnish_book.rst

 VWS
    Varnish Waiter Solaris -- Solaris ports(2) based waiter module.

-Appendix E: Regular Expressions in Varnish
+Appendix F: Regular-Expressions in Varnish
 ==========================================

-This chapter is Work in progress...
+This chapter is work in progress...

+- Used to filter results in ``varnishlog``, specially when using queries.
+- Used to match strings bans and purges.

 .. container:: handout

-   This appendix is a brief introduction and usage of regular expressions for VCL.
+   This appendix is a brief introduction and usage of regular-expressions for Varnish.
+   A regular-expression is a sequence of symbols (metacharacters) and text literals expressing a pattern to be searched for within a longer piece of text.
-   Regular expressions are very powerful and they are available in VCL.
+   They are very powerful and they are available in VCL, VSL query expressions, and the CLI.
+   Regular-expressions are commonly used by ``varnishlog``, bans, purges, ``regsub()``, and ``regsuball()``.
+   Varnish supports Perl Compatible Regular Expressions (PCRE), which is a regular-expression engine that mimics the syntax and semantics of Perl regular expressions.

-   They allow you to verify HTTP requests and responses, as well as to sift through the very large Varnish log.
+   Regular-expressions allow you to verify HTTP requests and responses, as well as to sift through the very large Varnish log.
+   Regular-expressions are built up from small building block units.
+   You can combine them in an infinite number of ways to achieve a particular goal.
+   This chapter provides a quick overview of some regular-expression concepts that are mentioned in The Varnish Book.

+   In regular-expression matching, ``'~'`` is a positive match, and ``'!~'`` is a non-match.

+   ``ban req.url ~ ^/foo$``
+   ``ReqMethod ~ "GET|POST"``
+   ``set req.http.host = regsub(req.http.host,"^sport\.", "");``
+   ``ban("obj.http.x-url ~ " + req.http.x-ban);``
+   where ``req.http.x-ban`` is a regular-expression.

-   To learn more about regular expressions, we recommend you the book Mastering Regular Expressions by Jeffrey E. F. Friedl.
+   To learn more about regular-expressions, we recommend you the book Mastering Regular-Expressions by Jeffrey E. F. Friedl.